 These Institutes prepare young people for leadership in the life of their communities and the nation by providing them with opportunities in the nation’s capital for enlightenment and enrichment.

 The Fund for American Studies summer institutes attract students from colleges all over the U.S., including the Ivy League schools and military academies.
-In addition, international students from many different countries are accepted to attend one of the five institutes offered at Georgetown University.
+In addition, international students from many different countries are accepted to attend one of the five institutes offered at George Mason University.

 For more information on this program, please send an email to email@example.com.